alecgargett/onscript.js/README.md

 Copyright Alec Gargett 2024

-License: ag-copyleft (Free to use on conditions of fair attribution, fair compensation, and no liability for the copyright holder; no warranty)
+License: ag-copyleft (Free to use and modify on conditions of fair attribution, fair compensation, and no liability for the copyright holder; no warranty)